rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 I will stick with the verbose purely deontological AI from here on.

-Note that purely deontological AIs can be capable of modeling consequences, but they don't _care_ about the consequences of their actions.[^tooldiff] This means that purely deontological AIs can appear very agentic.
-For instance, consider a purely deontological AI which just cares about imitating the actions of a human.
-For a more absurd example, consider an AI which only cares about imitating what its actions would be if it were a consequentialist.
+Note that purely deontological AIs can be capable of modeling consequences, but they don't _care_ about the consequences of their actions.[^tooldiff] They don't make explicit plans aimed at causing certain outcomes.
+The fact that purely deontological AIs can be capable of modeling consequences means these AIs can appear agentic.
+For instance, chess engines like AlphaZero or StockFish are almost certainly purely deontological AIs, but they do appear somewhat agentic.
+For a more absurd example, consider an AI which only cares about imitating what its actions would be if it were a consequentialist (e.g. a human or some consequentialist AI).
 For a competent imitator, this is the _same_ as being a consequentialist.
 So wait!
 Why have we bothered with defining this class of AIs if it practically includes consequentialists anyway!?
 Well, this comes down to why the intentions of AIs matter at all.

 Intentions determine behavior when out-of-distribution for intelligent and robustly capable agents.
 By definition, robustly capable agents robustly